Developing countries SCHOLARSHIP

 The EMUGs Developing Countries Scholarship is an annual POCUS Educator Scholarship where Emergency Physicians from a Developing Country are nominated and selected for POCUS training and support in Australia.

-This scholarship is possible in collaboration with The Developing EM team and our generous partners at the Australian Institute of Ultrasound on the Gold Coast (AIU) and Istih.
+This scholarship is in collaboration with The Developing EM team and made possible by our core partners Istih and the generous support of AIU.

-Istih are covering the cost of the scholars travel and accommodation and the students will be attending AIU's 5 day Advanced Emergency Medicine Ultrasound (POCUS) course at no cost to them.
+Istih cover the cost of the scholars travel, ASUM membership and CCPU enrolment and the students attend AIU's 5 day Advanced Emergency Medicine Ultrasound (POCUS) course at no cost to them.

 This generosity reflects these organisations commitment to taking POCUS training to those who desperately need it.